When to visit the vet?

 - Clinical signs: Dogs often show increased Head shaking, Scratching the ear, Discharge from the ear (sometimes bloody), a bad odor and Pain reactions when touching the ear.

-- Imaging procedures: X-rays, CT or MRI offer a more detailed insight into the extent of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+- Imaging techniques: X-ray, CT, or MRI offer a more detailed insight into the extent of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. and possible involvement of the middle or inner ear.

 Complete stagingStaging is the process of determining the extent of a disease's spread, especially in cancer.
-It helps classify the severity of the condition and plan an appropriate treatment strategy. also includes examination of regional lymph nodes by means of palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
+It helps classify the severity of the condition and plan an appropriate treatment strategy. also includes examination of regional lymph nodes by palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
 It is used to identify swelling, pain, or other abnormalities., ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and, if necessary, fine needle aspiration, as well as the search for distant metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
-Metastases indicate that cancer has spread in the body. by means of chest X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., and, if necessary, fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis., as well as searching for distant metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Metastases indicate that cancer has spread in the body. by thoracic X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
 It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT.
 If an adenocarcinoma is suspected, abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and blood tests should also be carried out to assess the patient’s general condition and rule out possible contraindications for surgery.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and blood tests should also be performed to assess the patient’s general condition and rule out possible contraindications for surgery.

 Therapy

-- Surgical removal: For locally limited adenomas, a partial resection in the outer ear canal may be sufficient.
-In the case of malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats.
-Tumors (adenocarcinomas) or extensive findings, total ear canal ablation (TECA) with lateralLateral refers to the side of the body or a body part, as opposed to medial, which describes a position closer to the midline of the body.
-In veterinary medicine, it is used to describe the location of structures or injuries. bulla osteotomyAn osteotomy is a surgical procedure in which a bone is cut or removed to correct alignment or improve a deformed bone structure. is often necessary to operate safely in healthy tissue.
+- Surgical removal: For localized adenomas, a partial resection in the external ear canal may suffice.
+For malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
+Malignant tumors can cause serious health problems in dogs and cats. tumors (adenocarcinomas) or extensive findings, a Total Ear Canal Ablation (TECA) with lateralLateral refers to the side of the body or a body part, as opposed to medial, which describes a position closer to the midline of the body.
+In veterinary medicine, it is used to describe the location of structures or injuries. bulla osteotomyAn osteotomy is a surgical procedure in which a bone is cut or removed to correct alignment or improve a deformed bone structure. is often necessary to operate safely within healthy tissue.

 - Radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
-It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue.: Can be used adjuvant (supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease.), especially in cases of incomplete resection or high-grade Tumors.
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue.: Can be used adjuvantly (supportively), especially in cases of incomplete resection or high-grade tumors.

 - ChemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
-It aims to kill cancer cells or prevent their growth, but can also affect healthy cells.: Systemic treatment can be carried out in metastasizingA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
-Metastases indicate that cancer has spread in the body. or inoperable cases (e.g. with carboplatin or doxorubicin), but the effectiveness varies depending on the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. type
+It aims to kill cancer cells or prevent their growth, but can also affect healthy cells.: In metastatic or inoperable cases, systemic treatment may be administered (e.g., with carboplatin or doxorubicin), although efficacy varies depending on the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. type.

 Supplements

 ChemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
-It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. plays a subordinate role in the treatment of ear canal Tumors, but can be used in metastasizingA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
-Metastases indicate that cancer has spread in the body. adenocarcinomas or as a palliativePalliative refers to treatments that aim to alleviate the symptoms of a disease without curing the disease itself.
+It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. plays a minor role in the treatment of ear canal tumors but can be used for metastatic adenocarcinomas or as a palliativePalliative refers to treatments that aim to alleviate the symptoms of a disease without curing the disease itself.
 Palliative care focuses on improving the quality of life of patients with incurable diseases. measure.
 Platinum compounds (carboplatin, cisplatin) and doxorubicin show moderate activity against adenocarcinomas.
 Newer, targeted therapies and immunotherapeutics are currently being investigated in clinical trials.

 PerioperativePerioperative refers to the time immediately before, during, and after a surgical procedure.
 In veterinary medicine, perioperative care encompasses all measures taken to ensure the safety and well-being of dogs and cats during this time. management is crucial for treatment success.
 Adequate analgesiaAnalgesia refers to insensitivity to pain, achieved either through the body's natural mechanisms or through the administration of painkillers. with opioids, NSAIDsNSAID (non-steroidal anti-inflammatory drug) stands for non-steroidal anti-inflammatory drugs, a class of medications used to relieve pain, reduce inflammatory conditions, and lower fever without using steroidal agents.
-They are a commonly used pain reliever in veterinary medicine. and, if necessary, local nerve blocks is essential.
+They are a commonly used pain reliever in veterinary medicine., and, if necessary, local nerve blocks is essential.
 Antibiotics are used based on culture and resistanceResistance refers to the ability of microorganisms to withstand the effects of antibiotics, antifungals, or other antimicrobial drugs.
 Resistance can also refer to the body's ability to be insensitive to diseases or toxins. tests to treat secondary infections.
 PostoperativePostoperative refers to the time after a surgical operation.
-This phase includes recovery and the management of possible complications after the procedure. care includes wound management, Pain therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and close monitoring for early detection of complications such as wound dehiscence, facial paresis or Balance disorders.
+This phase includes recovery and the management of possible complications after the procedure. care includes wound management, pain therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., and close monitoring for early detection of complications such as wound dehiscence, facial nerve paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
+Paralysis can be caused by injuries, illnesses, or disorders of the nervous system., or Balance disorders.

 Prognosis and follow-up care

 - Adenomas: BenignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
-In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors.
-Tumors have a good prognosis if removed in time and completely.
-A recurrence is possible, but rather rare with consistent aftercare.
+In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumors have a good prognosis if removed promptly and completely.
+Recurrence is possible but rather rare with consistent follow-up care.

-- Long-term survival: Highly dependent on the stage at diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+- Long-term survival: highly dependent on the stage at diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and the success of the surgery.
-With complete resection in the early stages, some studies report several years of survival.
+With complete resection in the early stage, some studies report several years of survival.

 Aftercare